vicnetto/competitive-programming/README.md

 # :heavy_check_mark: Competitive Programming :heavy_check_mark:

-This repopository is intended to help with some competitive programmming problems from URI, UVa and CodeForces.
+This repopository is intended to help people with some competitive programmming problems from URI and UVa.
 Currently, there is only my finished exercises.

 ## Current problems:

 *LEGEND:*
-:heavy_check_mark: Finished!
-:heavy_minus_sign: Working on.
-:x: Had problems with this one.
+:heavy_check_mark: Finished! | :heavy_minus_sign: Working on. :x: | Had problems with this one.

 - URI Online Judge
   - :heavy_check_mark: 1032 - *Joseph’s Cousin* - **(AD-HOC)**